Heating & Cooling Investigation

 Developing Explanations

-After conducting the investigation, children work in groups to present what they have learned about one material, and how that helps explain the cake baking.
+Children work in groups to consider what they have learned about one material, and how that helps explain the cake baking.
 Children have made progress on explaining the cake, but they have a lot of remaining questions.
-The teacher uses various resources, including videos of lava and volcanos, and a book, A Delicious Experiment, to build on children's sensemaking and provide information that helps them develop a satisfying explanation.
+The teacher uses various resources, including a book, A Delicious Experiment, to build on children's sensemaking and provide information that helps them develop a satisfying explanation.

 Explore related forms of uncertainty, instructional materials, and tools.